Number 1 Beach in the world – Boracay Beach Philippines

 Transportation within Boracay Island

-On Boracay, the majority of people use motorized pedi-cabs or motorcycles with covered sidecars which are very abundant on the island.
-All of those which travellers can hire have set-fees which are tacked on tariff cards for riders to see what they need to pay.
-First timers would do well to heed this piece of advice; always get on a tricycle which is passing by as opposed to one that is waiting at a corner or a stop.
+On Boracay, the majority of people use motorized pedi-cabs or motorcycles with covered sidecars.
+This is standard transportation on the island.
+All make shift taxis have rates posted.
+First timers would do well to heed this piece of advice.
+When calling a tricycle, get the one passing by.
+Do not call one waiting at a corner or a stop.
+They will try and charge you a “special Rate” which is high.
 Those that are waiting generally charge higher than those who are already on the road.

-If you want to go around the island, to the other side, there are local outrigger canoes which are called “Paraws” that can also be rented as well.
-These are small boats with narrow hulls with passengers and rowers often seated on some webbing or a small plank of wood placed in the middle of the structure.
-They can go really fast on the water when handled expertly, although they can be quite challenging as well.
+Alternative means such as renting a mountain bike for a day or four-wheeled all terrain vehicle or a motorcycle.
+When renting a motorized vehicles take heed that they are not allowed on the beach areas or beach paths!
+Sailing around the island is a sundown past time.
+Outrigger Philippines style sailboats are available for rent.
+They are called “Paraws”.
+These are small sail boats with narrow hulls.
+Passengers often sit on some webbing.
+They could have a small plank of wood placed in the middle of the boat as a seat.
+They can go really fast on the water when handled expertly.
+Although they can be quite challenging as well.
 Getting to other parts of the island can be an adventure in itself.